craftercms/docs/source/by-role/developer/common/redirects.rst

 URL Rewrites and Vanity URLs
 ----------------------------

 CrafterCMS supports URL rewriting and vanity URLs.
 It uses a Java Web Filter which allows you to rewrite URLs, like Apache's mod_rewrite, for setting up rewrite rules.
-For more details on how to use the filter in CrafterCMS for setting up rewrite rules, please see: :ref:`newIa-configure-url-rewrite`
+For more details on how to use the filter in CrafterCMS for setting up rewrite rules, please see: :ref:`configure-url-rewrite`

 ---------------------------------
 URL Redirect Using a Content Item